 1 Loop Back Test Ine loop back test checks the hardware components of the selected port for proper operation.
-This function allows the ability to select any PLC that may be connected to the touch panel via a serial connection and checks to see if the communications are working correctly.
-In loop Back Test On Serial Port 1 or Serial Port 2.
-Each tab shows diagrams to assist the use in building the loop back connector.
-The PLC must be configured for the selected port in the C-more programming software Protocol Manager and transferred to the panel before attempting the PLC Enquiry Item No. Function Description Comments PLC Enquiry Test PLC Enquiry Test This function allows the ability to select any PLC that may be connected to the touch panel via a serial connection and checks to see if the communications are working correctly.
-This function allows the ability to select any the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the panel via the selected port in the C-more programming software Protocol Manager and transferred to the programming software Protocol Manager and transferred to the programming software Protocol Manager and transferred to the protocol Manager and transferred to 1 Loop Back Test components of the selected port for The loop back test may be performed on Serial Port 1 or Serial Port 2.
-Each tab shows diagrams to assist the user in building the loop back connector.
-1000 2 PLC Enquiry Test PLC that may be connected to the touch panel via a serial connection and checks to see if the communications are working the selected port in the C-more programming software Protocol Manager and transferred to the panel it will show "Not Connected".
+This function allows the ability to select any PLC that may be connected to the touch panel via a serial connection and checks to see if the communications are working correctly In loop Back Test On Serial Port 1 or Serial Port 2.
+Each tab shows diagrams to assist the us in building the loop back connector.
+The PLC must be configured for the selected port in the C-more programming software Protocol Manager and transferred to the part before attempting the PLC Enquiry Item No. Function Description Comments PLC Enquiry Test Inis function allows the ability to select any PLC that may be connected to the touch panel via a serial connection and checks to see if the communications are working correctly This function allows the ability to select any the selected port in the C-more programming software Protocol Manager and transferred to the part before attempting the PLC Enquiry 1 Loop Back Test components of the selected port for The loop back test may be performed on Serial Port 1 or Serial Port 2.
+Each tab shows diagrams to assist the user in building the loop back connector. test.
+2 PLC Enquiry Test PLC that may be connected to the touch panel via a serial connection and checks to see if the communications are working the selected port in the C-more programming software Protocol Manager and transferred to the panel it will show "Not Connected".